-In this video, Dan Meyer demonstrates how the movie search engine Subzin could be very useful for teachers.
-I would strongly recommend you read his short, but elegant, post describing how he used it to create this video.
+In video, Dan Meyer demonstrates how the movie search engine Subzin could be very useful for teachers.
+I would strongly recommend you read his short, but elegant, post describing how he used it to create video.
 Subzin is a search engine for quotes in movies and series.
 For example, here’s a page of results after I searched “asking questions” and I see some good candidates for The Best Videos Showing The Importance Of Asking Good Questions list.
-ESL/ELL teachers could find this very handy when they’re looking for clips to support thematic units like food, or specific grammar functions.
+ESL/ELL teachers could find very handy when they’re looking for clips to support thematic units like food, or specific grammar functions.
 Now, sit back and enjoy Dan’s work (though, again, be sure to read his post about it, too):

 50 ways to use video in the classroom is by David Deubelbeiss.

 David Deubelbeiss has come up some very useful student sheets to use with ELLs when showing videos